bluenviron/gortsplib/README.md

 Features:

 * Client
-  * Query servers about available streams and mediastreams
+  * Query servers about available media streams
   * Read
     * Read media streams from servers with the UDP, UDP-multicast or TCP transport protocol
     * Read TLS-encrypted streams (TCP only)